How to improve internal communication

 So how can companies bridge the communication gap?

-Use the following tips to level up your internal communication plan and engage your employees successfully.
+Use the following tips to improve internal communication at your organization and engage your employees successfully.

 1. Assess your current communication strategy